rajeev2004/ClickStayDine-Restaurant-and-Hotel-Booking-Website/README.md

     SECRET_KEY=your_jwt_secret
     Admin_Code=your_admin_code

-4. Start the backend server:
+4. Start the backend server (ensure the database is set up):
     ```bash
     node server.js